binhnguyens/website_view_increaser/README.md

 EXE file included so you can execute the file and the pages will automatically open and refresh to increase view count

-# Goal is to automate opening and refreshing of articles/videos to increase viewcount
+## Goal is to automate opening and refreshing of articles/videos to increase viewcount

+## Final Remarks

+Download zip file to get executable file
+If using a windows computer, add the ".exe" extention to the file